ukchukx/essentials/design_patterns/src/main/java/patterns/behavioural/state/README.md

 # Intent
-**State** is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
+**State** is a behavioural design pattern that lets an object alter its behaviour when its internal state changes.
 It appears as if the object changed its class.

 # Applicability
 * Use this pattern when you have an object that behaves differently depending on its current state, the number of states is enormous, and the state-specific code changes frequently.